Landrover360/QuantitativeGenomics2021/README.md

 ### 2. Run ANNOVAR on a small VCF file

 Type `cd exercise1` to enter the `exercise1` directory.
 The sub-folder `humandb` folder already contains several annotation databases for human genome that we will use in our exercise.
 (Note that users can find more annotation databases [here](https://doc-openbio.readthedocs.io/projects/annovar/en/latest/user-guide/download/#-for-filter-based-annotation).
+Run `chmod +x *.pl` to change all perl programs to executable files.

 ```